 Overall Rating: 6 Night Girls out of 10

 Synopsis: We begin “a few months ago” at S.T.A.R.
 Labs in Central City.
 A massive storm is going on outside.
 We see Meena Dhawan working inside the lab.
-Her co-worker, Warren, tells Meena that they should try to get authority to do some type of experimenting with the Speed Force.
+Her co-worker, Warren, tells Meena that they should try to get authority to do some experimenting with the Speed Force.
 Meena says that what Warren wants to do is forbidden by S.T.A.R.
 Labs.
 Meena asks if Warren is still hearing voices in the Speed Force.
 Warren says that it is no joke.
-HE has heard the voice in the Speed Force.
+He has heard the voice in the Speed Force.

 Meena and Warren walk outside of the S.T.A.R.
 Labs building.
 Meena asks Warren to ask the voice why it is raining on a day when the forecast said it would be sunny.
 Suddenly, lightning strikes Meena and transforms her into Fast Track.
-Meena narrates that she was hit by the lightning from the Speed Force storm.
+Meena narrates that she was hit by lightning from the Speed Force storm.
 That she never liked mysteries.
 Only facts.
 That is why she volunteered to set up the Speed Force Training Center.

 We cut to the present with Fast Track standing in front of Barry Allen.
 Meena says that Barry helped her.
-That he shared his knowledge og the Speed Force with her.
+That he shared his knowledge of the Speed Force with her.
 Meena says that she has done everything she could in order to find Barry again.

 Barry says that none of this makes sense.
 Barry says that Meena was killed by Godspeed.
 Suddenly, Fake Wally West arrives on the scene.
 New 52 Wally is stunned to see Meena alive.
 New 52 Wally gives Meena a hug.
 New 52 Wally asks how is Meena alive after Godspeed killed her.